Vowing to return, Rodman wraps up low-key Pyongyang visit

-PYONGYANG, North Korea (AP) — Former NBA star Dennis Rodman, vowing to come back again soon, on Saturday wrapped up a low-key and event-free visit to the North Korean capital.
+PYONGYANG, North Korea (AP) — Former NBA star Dennis Rodman, vowing to come back again soon, on Saturday wrapped up a low-key and incident-free visit to the North Korean capital.

 On his way to the airport, Rodman vowed to return and said his “thoughts and prayers” are with the family of Otto Warmbier, an American student who was arrested and imprisoned in the North for 17 months, then released just hours before Rodman’s arrival.

 Warmbier suffered severe brain damage while in custody.
-His doctors in his home state of Ohio said he was in a condition of wakeful unresponsiveness.
+Doctors in Ohio described him as being in a state of “unresponsive wakefulness” but declined to discuss his outlook for improvement, saying such information would be kept confidential.

-U.S. and North Korean officials said Rodman played no role in freeing Warmbier and the timing of the release, and Rodman’s arrival was a coincidence.
+U.S. and North Korean officials said Rodman played no role in freeing Warmbier and the timing of the release and Rodman’s arrival was a coincidence.

 Most Read Stories